 Before living here, we came to dinners at The Village and met residents who spoke so highly of the community.
 We could tell they were very happy to be residents, overjoyed.
 They made our decision very easy.
 And we’re thrilled that we’ve had the same experience.Al and Jane Butler, residents of The Village at Penn State

 In addition to incredible food and community life programming, the convenience of care is just one more amenity that makes The Village a desirable place to live.
 “We have medical services on-site so if you need to see our doctor or have routine blood work, everything is here for you.
 We also have podiatrists and audiologists so that residents don’t have to leave the community if they don’t want to, which is especially convenient for our residents during the winter,” Ellen affirms.
 The Village at Penn State also offers transportation to any doctor’s appointments residents may have outside of the community.

 Caring for residents like family

-As Ellen oversees every department, a quality that remains consistent among The Village’s staff is their dedication to customer satisfaction and resident care.
+As Ellen oversees every department, a quality that remains consistent among The Village’s team is their dedication to customer satisfaction and resident care.

-Developing relationships and ensuring happiness, Ellen and staff at The Village continue to create close connections with residents throughout their community.
+Developing relationships and ensuring happiness, Ellen and team members at The Village continue to create close connections with residents throughout their community.
 Among The Village’s many friendships, the community’s spirit of togetherness and camaraderie continue to grow.